omkaracharya/AgileBot/Bot/BOT.md

 - As a first step, we identified the format of the responses received from the third-party entities in our project which are:
     - Rally (AgileCentral) as our Agile platform
     - GitHub as our Source Control platform
-- Then we recorded some of them in different files and used them to return 'mocked' responses
+- Then we recorded some of them in different files and used them to return 'mocked' response messages
 - When AgileBot is interacting with these services in 'mocking' mode, the mocking mechanism intercepts requests to these platforms and responds with an appropriate recorded response
 - We have used Factory pattens to generate either a mock or a real object that interacts with these platforms
-- Since we have separated different layers e.g. application, data and service, when we interact with actual platform, no code changes are required except a configuration switch change in `<application-root>/environment_variables.txt` that says `MOCK=True`
+- Since we have different layers e.g. application, data and service, when we interact with actual platform, no code changes are required except a configuration switch change in `<application-root>/environment_variables.txt` that says `MOCK=True`

 ## 3. Bot Implementation
 ### Bot Platform: